kyverno/kyverno/documentation/writing-policies.md

 The match / exclude clauses have the same structure, and can contain the following elements:
 * resources: select resources by name, namespaces, kinds, and label selectors.
-* subjects: select users and user groups
-* serviceAccounts: select service accounts
+* subjects: select users, user groups, and service accounts
 * roles: select namespaced roles
 * clusterroles: select cluster wide roles